marc-jones/phd_thesis/content/05_discussion/02_outlooks_and_limitations.md

 However, computational approaches exist that allow gene regulatory networks to be inferred from time series data[@penfold_inferring_2015; @penfold_nonparametric_2012; @penfold_how_2011; @sima_inference_2009].
 Using the transcriptome time series to elucidate such regulatory networks would be a potential avenue for future work.
 Indeed, collecting transcriptomic data from additional tissues and additional developmental phases would allow for specific regulatory networks to be generated for each tissue and transition.
-The expression of floral integrators observed in the transcriptomic time series supports the notion that tissue specific expression of homologues is possible in *B.\ napus* (Section \ref{section:spring:floralintegrators}).
+The expression of floral integrators observed in the transcriptomic time series supports the notion that tissue-specific expression of homologues is possible in *B.\ napus* (Section \ref{section:spring:floralintegrators}).
 Understanding the tissue specificity of different homologues may allow more directed breeding efforts[@cai_novel_2013].
 An example of how this could be used is the floral repressor *FLC*.
 In addition to its key role in the vernalization pathway[@song_remembering_2013], the gene also plays a role in regulating seed germination[@chiang_major_2009].